juhisni/robot-framework-demo/README.md

 FOR EXAMPLE runallRF.bat Chrome demo
 This command will run all test cases with a tag called "demo" on Chrome.
 3) Test results can be accessed from the robot-results directory.

+# NOTE #
+Currently the test case fails because the steps were created in Spring 2018.
+XAMK's website layout and element attributes have changed since.